gulatiKK/item-locater/README.md

 1. Be sure to change you ip address in the itemlist.js file, you will find it at the very top
 1. Enter this cmd in terminal, $ npm i express mongoose nodemon dotenv
-1. Us the connectMe.js file to connect the mongoDB repository to you computer That's it from our readme page and we hope you have a great experince Thankyou
+1. Us the connectMe.js file to connect the mongoDB repository to you computer
+1. That's it from our readme page and we hope you have a great experince, Thankyou